 How would you like to take required “core” courses in a tropical rain forest?
 Take some key electives and study Spanish while at the beach?
 Take courses with only 14 other students?
 Explore volcanoes and jungles with top flight faculty?
 If any of this sound good to you, this program may be right for you.

-Students will receive an in depth introduction to Costa Rican and Latin American health, conservation, culture, and nature, then learn and use Spanish through a combination of classes and home stays.
+Students will receive an in-depth introduction to Costa Rican and Latin American health, conservation, culture, and nature, then learn and use Spanish through a combination of classes and home stays.
+We will study and see first-hand the global impact of emerging zoonotic diseases including COVID-19.
 Genetics and Microbiology will be taught with a “Latin flavor” to show how these sciences are applicable to Costa Rica and the world outside the classroom.
-Students will visit a local hospital and learn about the health and diet issues facing Latin America, then follow it up with a field trip to national parks and a visit to a sloth rescue center.
+Students will visit a local hospital and learn about the health and diet issues facing Latin America in a post COVID-19 world, then follow it up with a field trip to national parks and a visit to a sloth rescue center.
 Wouldn’t you like to have a working knowledge of Spanish and so many new experiences to write about on your next big application?

 The course will be based at the Soltis Center where students will eat three cafeteria-style meals a day live in shared dorm accommodations.
-The program itinerary is created to intersperse intense periods of lectures and exams with multi day trips and field excursions to ensure that the basic lecture material is covered while still finding time to explore the unique opportunities available in Costa Rica.
-We will also do a quick trip in to Nicaragua to explore and appreciate the similarities and differences among Latin American nations.
+The program itinerary is created to intersperse intense periods of lectures and exams with multi-day trips and field excursions to ensure that the basic lecture material is covered while still finding time to explore the unique opportunities available in Costa Rica.
+We will also do a quick trip in to Panama to visit the Naso native community and the beaches of Bocas del Toro.
 Students will learn about Costa Rican culture, daily life and health care decisions through a series of homestays with families in distinct areas of the country.
 Throughout the semester the course will be traveling during the weekends and time will be included for relaxation and exploration of beaches, forests, towns, and cities.

 The Soltis Center

-The Soltis Center for Research and Education is a Texas A&M owned and operated facility which opened in 2009.
+The Soltis Center for Research and Education will become your home for the semester.
+Soltis Center is a clean and comfortable Texas A&M owned and operated facility which opened in 2009.
 The modern facilities of the center include dorms, a cafeteria and multiple use area, labs, classrooms, internet access, and a video conference room, all wheel chair accessible, along with more than 250 acres of primary and second growth tropical rain forest.
-The forests host diverse plant, bird, and amphibian communities which provide a wide array of educational and research opportunities.
-The closest community, San Juan de Peñas Blancas, is just five minutes away from the center, where approximately 50 families form a close knit community reliant mostly on subsistence farming.
+The buffet style food is great and the forests host diverse plant, bird, and amphibian communities which provide a wide array of educational and research opportunities.
+The closest community, San Juan de Peñas Blancas, is just five minutes away from the center, where approximately 50 families form a close-knit community reliant mostly on subsistence farming.
 The land owners around the center are an eclectic mix of US expatriates and native Costa Ricans who are using their land for sustainable agriculture, forestry, organic farming, cattle grazing, tourism and other micro enterprises.
 The center is about 30 minutes from the popular tourist destinations of La Fortuna, Arenal Volcano and Arenal Lake.

 The course will make extensive use of the unique opportunities available in Central America.
 Most of the course will be held in Costa Rica, where we will visit the full range of sites from small local towns to the bustling capital of San Jose.
-We will also have a brief trip to Nicaragua where we will visit the historical center of Granada.
+We will be touring government hospitals and private clinics, staying at an agricultural technical college and visiting a working cattle ranch.
+We will also have a brief trip to Panama to visit a rustic lodge in the Naso native community and the world famous beaches of Bocas del Toro.
 This will provide a wonderful contrast to Costa Rica and provide students with a much broader appreciation of Latin America.
 Field excursions will be closely integrated with the course material and will be an integral part of all courses.

-We will also have some purely recreational outings including trips to hot springs resorts, snorkeling, zip lines, and relaxing on a variety of beaches.
+We will also have some purely recreational outings including trips to hot springs, snorkeling, zip lines, and relaxing on a variety of beaches.